open-policy-agent/opa/docs/content/annotations.md

 ### Custom

-The `custom` annotation is an associative array of user-defined data, mapping string keys to arbitrarily typed values.
+The `custom` annotation is a mapping of user-defined data, mapping string keys to arbitrarily typed values.

 #### Example